 Petersburg is a blue-collar town, with 35.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Petersburg is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Petersburg who work in sales jobs (10.23%), office and administrative support (7.86%), and food service (7.10%).

 Of important note, Petersburg is also a city of artists.
 Petersburg has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Petersburg’s character.

 As is often the case in a small city, Petersburg doesn't have a public transportation system that people use for their commute.

 The citizens of Petersburg are slightly less educated than the national average of 21.84% for the average city or town: 14.71% of adults in Petersburg have a bachelor's degree or advanced degree

-The per capita income in Petersburg in 2010 was $18,364, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $73,456 for a family of four.
+The per capita income in Petersburg in 2018 was $23,057, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,228 for a family of four.
 However, Petersburg contains both very wealthy and poor people as well.

 The people who call Petersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petersburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Petersburg include Irish, English, Scottish, and Italian.
+Important ancestries of people in Petersburg include English, Irish, German, French, and Scottish.

 The most common language spoken in Petersburg is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Polish and Spanish.